holoviz/panel/doc/index.md

 ::::

 For usage questions or technical assistance, please head over to [Discourse](https://discourse.holoviz.org/) or our [Discord server](https://discord.gg/muhupDZM).
-If you have any [issues](https://github.com/holoviz/panel/issues) or wish to [contribute code](https://help.github.com/articles/about-pull-requests), you can visit our [GitHub site](https://github.com/holoviz/panel).
+If you have any [issues](https://github.com/holoviz/panel/issues), [feature requests](https://github.com/holoviz/panel/issues) or wish to [contribute](https://github.com/holoviz/panel/blob/main/CONTRIBUTING.MD), you can visit our [GitHub site](https://github.com/holoviz/panel).

 ## Sponsors